Podcasting has gained popularity as a global platform for sharing ideas, insights, and stories.

 These earnings data demonstrate how advertising contributes significantly to podcast revenue.

 As mentioned earlier, there are several advertising networks that can help podcasters monetize their shows.
-Here are some of the most popular ones.
+Here are some of the most popular podcast advertising networks:

 How Long Does it Take for a Podcast to Make Money?